New math is ruining education. Or at least this is what we keep hearing people (like parents, the media, and politicians) say.

 We start with the concepts that will help students and move toward teaching the procedures.
 It is not one or the other.

 One of the ways we teach the concepts is by using Interactive Math Notebooks.
-We have a great post to get you started: Things I Learned About Interactive Math Notebooks.
+We have a great post to get you started: Things We Learned About Interactive Math Notebooks.

 We also have math notebooks that contain an entire year of lessons available in our store.
 Each bundle includes all the math strands, lesson plans, templates, photographs of student examples, worksheets and assessments.